nicole-lancaster/advent-of-code-2022/README.md

 1. create a repository that you would like to contain this code and cd into it, if you haven't already
 2. in your terminal, run the command `git clone https://github.com/nicole-lancaster/advent-of-code-2022.git`
 3. make sure you have Node installed to run the files
-4. run `npm install` to install all depnendencies need to run this project
+4. run `npm install` to install all depnendencies needed to run this project

  ## Future plans ✅